 Square for Restaurants

 The tradeoff with Square for Restaurants is fewer features but transparent pricing and more hardware options.
-The software costs $60 and there is a 2.6% + $0.10 processing fee on all credit card transactions.
+The software has 3 plans starting at $0, and there is a 2.6% + $0.10 processing fee on all credit card transactions.
 For this price you get inventory, menu, floor plan, employee, and customer relationship management tools, a delivery portal, and integrations with a wide array of third-party tools via the Square App Marketplace.
 Square also sells complete restaurant POS hardware kits that include a credit card terminal, receipt printer, and cash drawer.
 Pricing starts at $1,074.

 TouchBistro is a well-reviewed restaurant POS system that features a powerful combination of POS hardware and software.
 Unique tools you can acquire through TouchBistro include self-ordering kiosks, kitchen display systems, digital menu boards, and customer-facing displays.
 What’s more, all of TouchBistro’s hardware can be bundled into the cost of your software and paid on a monthly basis.
 Pricing starts at $105 per month for this deal, which is one of the best values on the market.
 Furthermore, TouchBistro allows you to keep your current payment processor when you sign up.